Linuxfabrik/lfops/roles/icingadb/README.md

 4. If everything works, disable the IcingaWeb2 monitoring module: `icingacli module disable monitoring`

 Notes on high availability / Icinga2 Master clusters:
-* Redis: "High availability setups require a dedicated Redis server per Icinga 2 node and therefore a dedicated Icinga DB instance that connects to it."
+* Redis: "Each of the master nodes must have the Icinga DB feature enabled and have their own dedicated Redis server set up for it."
-* SQL database: "In high availability setups, all Icinga DB instances must write to the same database."
+* SQL database: "Icinga DB instances must write to the same database, which of course can be replicated or a cluster."
+* Environment ID: Make sure that `/var/lib/icinga2/icingadb.env` is the same on all master nodes.
-* Have a look at the [official documentation](https://icinga.com/docs/icinga-db/latest/doc/03-Configuration/) and this [community thread](https://community.icinga.com/t/missed-ha-instructions-for-icinga-2-12rc/3939).
+* Have a look at the [official documentation](https://icinga.com/docs/icinga-db/latest/doc/05-Distributed-Setups/).

 Runs on